-The Rain City Flyers cross country program, in its 26th season in 2014, is open to all girls and boys interested in running, regardless of prior experience, ages 7 to 18.
-Practices begin on Tuesday, September 3rd, at Woodland Park in Seattle.
+The Rain City Flyers cross country program, entering its 29th season in 2017, is open to all girls and boys interested in running, regardless of prior experience, ages 7 to 18.
+Practices will begin on Tuesday, September 5th, at Woodland Park in Seattle.
 Runners are welcome to join throughout the season.
 The early season club meets on the schedule are developmental.

 No prior organized running experience is required, but participants should come with a commitment to working to achieve their personal best, both as an individual and as a member of the team.
 We have a great group of people involved in our program, and have fun at practices and meets.
 Invite your friends to join with you.
 If you are on a high school, middle school or CYO team, you can join Rain City Flyers at the completion of your season.

-Team membership applications can be obtained at practices or by contacting Jim Neff.
+Team membership forms can be downloaded from this website or obtained at team practices.
 The team membership fee is $15 for an individual and $25 for a family.
 Race entry fees are separate for each race entered.
 The cost of a team singlet is $15.
 Participation in the Junior Olympics meets requires membership in USA Track & Field, which costs $20 for an annual membership.

 Jim Neff is the Rain City Flyer head cross country coach.
 Jim has been a Rain City Flyer coach since the team was organized in 1989 and the head coach since 1994.
 Corey Batten has been with Rain City Flyers since 1994, starting as the parent of a runner and staying on as a coach.